Last Updated on 6 January 2023 by Alastair Digby

 This constant level of change makes it hard for security teams to rely on the results of traditional penetration testing.
 What happens if critical vulnerabilities creep into your environment between rounds of penetration testing?
 These vulnerabilities remain unseen by you and accessible to hackers who can cause a range of undesirable business outcomes, from application downtime to data breaches.

-What Are the 3 Types of Penetration Testing?
+What Are the Types of Penetration Testing?

-Before getting into what a continuous penetration testing entails, it’s worth a brief refresh on the three types of penetration testing:
+Before getting into what continuous penetration testing entails, it’s worth a brief refresh on the three types of penetration testing:

 - Black box pen testing in which the tester gets no prior knowledge of the environment or system being targeted